mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 - How to use tokens to start vs update a live activity.
 - Why has Apple not just re-used the existing APNs token for live activities?
 - How to share code between Targets
+- etc.

+The whole problem was a bit exacerbated because:
+1. When Apple first introduced `ActivityKit`, the ability to begin live activities from APNs was not added.
+It only came later.
+This caused some duality in documentations and their sessions.
-The issue was a bit exacerbated because docs on How to begin a live activity from Push Notification are incorrect (Mar 24 2025)
+2. As of Mar 24 2025 docs on How to begin a live activity from Push Notification are incorrect.

-I'll try to address those all .

 ## How do I begin development for Live Activities?
 - Add a widget.
 Make sure you select 'Live Activities'
 - Add the necessary plist items.
-- Add push notification capability
+- Add push notification capability.
+Only needed if you want to start / update from server.
+If everything is done from within the app then you don't need this.
+Example 'Clock' App on iPhone adds timers to your phone without any server interaction.

-A widget is just another form of app extension.
+Note: A widget is a specific kind of app extension.

 ## What's the difference between Live Activity and Dynamic Island?

-- Dynamic Island is a physical location of certain newer models.
+- Dynamic Island is a _physical_ location of certain newer models.
 First introduced in iPhone 14 Pro, and then on every model since then.
-- Live Activity is an Apple feature.
+- Live Activity is an _Apple feature_.
 Think of it as a shape shifting notification.
 - The Live Activity appears in the dynamic island when the phone is unlocked.
 If a phone doesn't have a live activity then it appears as a notification

 ## What forms does the Live Activity take?
-The Live Activity can appear in multiple forms:
+Apple calls them presentations.
+The Live Activity can appear in multiple presentations:
 - Dynamic Island
     - Compact
     - Expanded
     - Minimal (attached or detached)
 - Lock Screen

+Note: a Live Activity that's began from a push Notification is immediately expanded upon its arrival.
+Then within a few seconds is shrinks down to a compact mode.

 Apple requires you to have them all added.
 You can't skip any of them.